About the Fellowship

-We view the Fellows as co-creators of the Fellowship experience, for themselves and for the full Community of Practice.
-Our goal is to design the Fellowship to meet the needs and interests of our Fellows, and to learn with them and refine the program over time.
-We anticipate Cohort 2 of the Ford Foundation Global Fellowship will run from October 2021 through March 2023.
+Fellows are co-creators of the Fellowship experience alongside the Foundation, and the full Community of Practice.
+We will design the Fellowship to meet the needs and interests of our Fellows, and to learn with them and continue to refine the program over time.
+We anticipate the next Cohort of the Ford Foundation Global Fellowship will run from early 2024 through mid-year of 2025.

 Specific expectations and time commitments include:

-- Full, active, and engaged participation in several multiple-day gatherings and monthly cohort experiences during the Fellowship period.
-Candidates must commit to participating in all multi-day gatherings and monthly cohort connection activities during their Fellowship period.
+- Full, active, and engaged participation in three week-long in-person gatherings and regular virtual cohort experiences during the Fellowship period.
+Candidates must commit to participating in all multi-day gatherings and regular virtual cohort connection activities during their Fellowship period.
 There are also optional community building and co-created learning opportunities which Fellows may join or even lead.